 Honduras Compensation Laws

-Honduras updated their minimum wage in 2017 to 8,448.40 lempira per month.
-However, this number is subject to change depending on the industry and the number of employees you have.
+The Honduras minimum wage depends on the industry and the number of employees you have.
+For example, as of 2021, for an agricultural employee working for a company with 1 to 10 employees, the minimum monthly wage is 7,408.00 lempiras, while an employee working in manufacturing for a company of the same size, that rate is 9,934.10 lempiras.
 A collective bargaining agreement (CBA) or trade union may have separate laws to follow, so you should always check to see if your employees are covered under one of these agreements.

 Another Honduras compensation law relates to benefits.
 You must give employees a 13th- and 14th-month bonus that’s either listed as part of the salary in the employment contract or outlined under separate terms.